Israeli forces kill Palestinian attacker after manhunt

 The attacks have created a challenge for Israeli authorities.
 All of the attackers appear to have acted individually or with minimal support from a small cell.
 Three of them are believed to have identified with the extremist group Islamic State.
 But militant groups do not appear to have trained them or organized the attacks.

-Seeking to avoid a repeat of last year’s war, Israeli, Jordanian and Palestinian leaders have held a flurry of meetings in recent weeks to maintain calm.
+Seeking to avoid a repeat of last year’s war, Israeli, Jordanian and Palestinian leaders have held a flurry of meetings in recent weeks to discuss ways to maintain calm.

 Israel has taken a number of steps aimed at calming tensions, including issuing thousands of additional work permits for Palestinians from the Hamas-ruled Gaza Strip.
 But the attacks have set off growing calls in Israel for a tougher crackdown.

 Prior to the attack, Israel had said it would allow women, children and men over 40 from the occupied West Bank to pray at the Al-Aqsa Mosque in east Jerusalem on Friday, the first weekly prayers of Ramadan.
-Tens of thousands were expected to attend, and thousands of police were to be mobilized for the gatherings.
-It was not clear how Thursday’s shooting would affect those plans.
+Tens of thousands were expected to attend, and thousands of police were to be mobilized.

-The mosque is the third holiest site in Islam and sits on a hilltop that is the most sacred site for Jews, who refer to it as the Temple Mount.
+The mosque in Jerusalem’s Old City is the third holiest site in Islam and sits on a hilltop that is the most sacred site for Jews, who refer to it as the Temple Mount.
 The holy site has long been a flashpoint for Israeli-Palestinian violence.

 Israel has worked to sideline the Palestinian issue in recent years, instead focusing on forging alliances with Arab states against Iran.
 But the century-old conflict remains as intractable as ever.